bitpay/bitcore-lib/docs/uri.md

 ```

 ## URI Validation
 The main use that we expect you'll have for the `URI` class in dashcore is validating and parsing Dash URIs.
-A `URI` instance exposes the address as a dashcore `Address` object and the amount in duffs, if present.
+A `URI` instance exposes the address as a dashcore `Address` object and the amount in satoshis, if present.

 The code for validating URIs looks like this: